MrShiroLu/Network-Mapper/README.md

 # NetworkMapper

-NetworkMapper is a Python-based network port scanner with both a modern dark-themed GUI and a command-line interface.
+NetworkMapper is a Python-based network port scanner.
 It uses the `python-nmap` library to scan specific ports on a given target and retrieve information such as state, service name, and version.

 ## Features